heilaaks/snippy/docs/source/development.rst

     # Run lint.
     make lint

-    # Clean all generated files but do not delete SQLite database file.
+    # Clean all generated files with the exception of SQLite database file.
     make clean

     # Clean only the SQLite database file.
     make clean-db

-    # Clean all generated files and empty the SQLite database file.
+    # Clean all generated files including the SQLite database file.
     make clean-all

-    # Run a test with debug logs.
+    # Run a test with debug logs enabled.
     pytest tests/test_api_create_snippet.py -k 001 -s --snippy-logs

     # Run a test with PostgreSQL database.